10 Worst Places to Study Abroad If…

 Here are 10 worst places to study abroad if…

 If you are someone who is naturally sweaty and gets hot easily, studying abroad in Australia or Egypt may not be ideal.
-Australia is a country with a vast desert at its centre, the country experiences heats of up to 30°C during the summer months which spans from December to February.
-Egypt is another country which sweaty students should probably avoid, given its hot and dry climate which can reach 40°C during the summer months.
+Australia is a country with a vast desert at its center.
+The country experiences heat of up to 30 °C during the summer months, which span from December to February.
+Egypt is another country that sweaty students should probably avoid, given its hot and dry climate, which can reach 40°C during the summer months.

 We are all safety conscious.
 It’s not like anybody intentionally wants to get hurt.
 But if you are hyper-safety conscious, maybe studying in Brazil would be a nightmare for you.
-Pick-pocketing is common, and women especially may want to avoid being out and about in the cities alone at night.
-If your heart is dead-set on studying abroad in Brazil, check out a highly organized programme and avoid late night outings.
+Pickpocketing is common, and women especially may want to avoid being out and about in the cities alone at night.
+If your heart is dead set on studying abroad in Brazil, check out a highly organized program and avoid late-night outings.
 You should also avoid the ghettos.

 WATCH!
 10 Of the World’s Most Beautiful Places for Study Abroad

-Saudi Arabia is rich, and has some nice universities.
-The country however is almost barren.
-The ultra conservative country is lacking in almost every avenue of having fun.
-Alcohol is banned in the country, so are clubs.
-Cinemas were banned until last year and women are expected to cover up completely when they step out.
+Saudi Arabia is rich and has some nice universities.
+The country, however, is almost barren.
+The ultra-conservative country is lacking in almost every avenue of having fun.
+Alcohol is banned in the country, as are clubs.
+Cinemas were banned until last year, and women are expected to cover up completely when they step out.
 The country also has some of the most strict and archaic laws in the world.
 You could be flogged for just hugging a member of the opposite sex in Saudi Arabia.
 If you are seeking an adventurous study abroad experience, you want to avoid Saudi Arabia.

-While this West African country will give you cheap tuition fees and low cost of living, it will make you wait to get them, literally.
-In Nigeria, a popular phrase among the locals is “African Time”.
-In Nigeria an event billed to start by 2 p.m would most likely begin by 4.p.m.
+While this West African country will give you cheap tuition fees and a low cost of living, it will make you wait to get them, literally.
+In Nigeria, a popular phrase among the locals is “African Time.”
+In Nigeria, an event billed to start by 2 p.m. would most likely begin by 4. p.m.
 It is a culture among the locals.
 In some cases, being early at an event can be viewed as a sign of not having other things to do.
-So if you are someone who loves to keep to time and is time conscious, you may want to avoid this country, because Nigeria will make you wait.
+So if you are someone who loves to keep to time and is time-conscious, you may want to avoid this country because Nigeria will make you wait.

 WATCH!
 10 Best African Countries to Study Abroad

-9. If you a morning person – Spain and Argentina
+9. If you are a morning person, Spain and Argentina

 If you’re the kind of early bird who likes to catch lots of worms in the wee hours of the morning, the thriving nocturnal cultures of Spain and Argentina may not be for you.
-Assuming you prefer to get a good night of sleep, early to rise means early to bed.
+Assuming you prefer to get a good night’s sleep, early to rise means early to bed.
 It’s a typical custom in Spain to eat dinner well into the night, usually after 8 PM.
-And 6 AM could well be in-bed time.
+And 6 AM could well be bedtime.

 In conclusion, variety is the spice of life.
-In addition to getting quality education, the essence of studying abroad is to experience a new place and way of life.
-So you may find some of these points as reason to go experience the country.
-It’s your decision to make.
-The point is for you to have an idea what to expect.
+In addition to getting a quality education, the essence of studying abroad is to experience a new place and way of life.
+So you may find some of these points as reasons to go experience the country.
+You decide to make.
+The point is for you to have an idea of what to expect.

 Which of these countries will you want to avoid?
-Tell us about it in the comment’s section below.
+Tell us about it in the comment section below.

 If you are yet to subscribe to the After School Africa channel, now is a good time to do that.